munificent/craftinginterpreters/book/statements-and-state.md

 * Allow it and return some default value like `nil`.

 Lox is pretty lax, but the last option is a little *too* permissive to me.
-Making it a syntax error -- a compile time error -- seems like a smart choice.
+Making it a syntax error -- a compile-time error -- seems like a smart choice.
 Using an undefined variable is a bug, and the sooner you detect the mistake, the better.

-The problem is that *using* a variable isn't the same as *referring to it*.
+The problem is that *using* a variable isn't the same as *referring* to it.
 You can refer to a variable in a chunk of code without immediately evaluating it if that chunk of code is wrapped inside a function.
 If we make it a static error to *mention* a variable before it's been declared, it becomes much harder to define